oalfonso-o/mkdocs/docs/posts/python_async.md

 So which are the differences?
 Let's mention the two main benefits of coroutines vs threads:

 - coroutines live in a single thread and single process and can have millions of them working concurrently, but when doing threads we can't spawn this amount of threads per process because we have the OS limitation
-- as coroutines work in a single thread there's much more control over race conditions (when managed properly) and easier debugging
+- as coroutines work in a single thread there's much more control over race conditions and are easier to debug (when managed properly)

 ## And why not multiprocessing?